giulioisac/giulioisac.github.io/README.md

-`order` sets the position in the writing list on the home page. `math` pulls in MathJax. `script` is an optional per-post JavaScript file, used for the live figures. `unlisted: true` still builds the page, but keeps it off the home page, so a draft can be published at its URL before it is announced.
+`order` sets the position in the writing list on the home page. `math` pulls in MathJax. `script` is an optional per-post JavaScript file, used for the live figures. `unlisted: true` still builds the page, but keeps it off the home page and adds `noindex, nofollow`, so a draft can sit at its URL without being linked or indexed.
+Unlinked is not private: anyone with the URL can still read it.

 ### Figures